Corrigan, Timothy. A Short Guide to Writing About Film.

 Also, remember that film technology, production, and distribution are commercial and economic enterprises.
 Hence, no film is intrinsically good or bad because of its commercial or economic constraints and freedoms.
 For some African and Latin-American films, the rough and unpolished look of a film may be a byproduct of financial constraints, but also a conscious political choice to distinguish it from the glossy products of Hollywood.
 On the other hand, commercial Hollywood films may have gargantuan budgets that prevent them from taking too many risks that might alienate their audiences.
 In both cases, one has to be open-minded and flexible.
 One question worth posing might be: who is the film’s intended audience?
 Teenagers, the middle class, the working class, intellectuals, men, women?
 Etc.

 The images one sees on film are the product of certain influences and conditions.
 Also, since images are constantly moving, one has to determine which images are special or worth noting.
+Notice camera angles, repetitions, unusual images and framing techniques.
 Images that are perplexing or unfamiliar, as well as images that are repeated for emphasis probably fit into this category.

 Elementary questions to ask when watching a film are: